csc-training/summerschool/background_material.md

 // Main function
 int main(int argc, char *argv[])
 {
+    // Declare a variable
+    double sum;

     // This is a compile-time constant
-    constexpr int exactPi = 3;

-    // Declare variables
-    int n = 4;
+    constexpr int n = 4;
-    double sum;

     // C-style formatted print can still be used printf("Hello n=%d\n", n);